 How to Build Confidence

-That might be a quick reflection after a meeting, mentally acknowledging a small win, or talking it through with someone you trust.
+So, you could try a success journal and see how that goes.
+Or it might just be a quick reflection after a meeting, mentally acknowledging a small win, or talking it through with someone you trust.
 The aim is to create space to recognise your progress, rather than moving straight on to the next thing or only focusing only on what could have been better.

 A Different Way to Look at It